JohnRamonetti/Amazon_Vine_Analysis/README.md

 #### NON-VINE reviews
-  - There were a tatla of 37,840 reviews by non-Vine members.
+  - There were a total of 37,840 reviews by non-Vine members.
   - Of those reviews, 20,612 reviews gave the product 5 stars.
   - The percentage of 5-star reviews given by NON-Vine reviewers was 54%.